 Both these fairs were held on the beach in front of the Old Town, the main site of the town of Hastings from the 12th century, but the third annual fair, the ‘Rock Fair’, may have been even older.

 The Rock Fair

-Victorian local historian Thomas Brett said that until 1822 the Rock Fair had always been held on a part of the ‘America Ground’ where today Claremont, Trinity Street, Robertson Street form a triangle.2 The Crown’s 1827 map of the Ground describes this area as ‘Land formerly called Rock Fair Green’.
-The Green abutted the promontory of White Rock, the probable Saxon home of Hastings, and it is most likely that the fair took its name from that headland.
+Victorian local historian Thomas Brett said that until 1822 the Rock Fair had always been held on the part of the ‘America Ground’ where today Claremont, Trinity Street, Robertson Street form a triangle.[ii]
+An 1827 government map of the America Ground describes the Fair’s location as ‘Land formerly called Rock Fair Green’.
+The Green abutted the promontory of White Rock, the probable Saxon location of the town of Hastings, and it is most likely that the fair took its name from that headland.